Dougie MacLean: Solo career

 MacLean is described by AllMusic as "one of Scotland's premier singer-songwriters".
 His solo career started in 1981 and since then he has recorded numerous albums.
-He plays multiple instruments, including guitar, violin, mandola, viola, bouzouki, banjo and bass as well as being a singer and composer.
+He plays multiple instruments, including guitar, violin, mandola, viola, bouzouki, banjo, and bass.
+He was also a singer and composer.

 MacLean composed "The Gael" (1990), which became the main theme to the 1992 film The Last of the Mohicans.
 He also served as music director for TAG Theatre Company's 1993 production of A Scots Quair, releasing his contributions on the Sunset Song LP (1994).
 MacLean's songs have been recorded by many artists including Dolores Keane, Rich Mullins, Ronan Keating, Paolo Nutini, Amy Macdonald, Kathy Mattea, Frankie Miller, Cara Dillon, and Mary Black, who covered "Turning Away" (1991) for the soundtrack of the 2001 film Angel Eyes.

 MacLean was the subject of the 1993 BBC documentary film The Land: The Songs of Dougie MacLean.
 He has organised and performed in the Perthshire Amber festival, Birnam & Dunkeld, alongside multiple performances at Celtic Connections, Glasgow.

 MacLean founded the Dunkeld Records label and recording studio with his wife Jennifer in 1983.